elunna/nerfhack-changelog/README.md

 | matter spells      | basic   | ->  | restricted |

 ### Priest
-* Priests start with a +2 small shield (SLASHEM)
+* Priests start with a +2 small shield (SLASH'EM)
-* Priests cannot have edged weapon skills unrestricted (Evil)
+* Priests cannot have edged weapon skills unrestricted (EvilHack)
-* Priests don't receive edged/pointy artifact weapons via altar sacrifice (Evil)
+* Priests don't receive edged/pointy artifact weapons via altar sacrifice (EvilHack)
-* Instead of the standard crowning gift, priests always receive Mjollnir (Evil)
+* Instead of the standard crowning gift, priests always receive Mjollnir (EvilHack)
-* Priests reduce the chance of zombie revival by 50% (Dyna); when a zombie is destroyed for good, you get a special message
+* Priests reduce the chance of zombie revival by 50% (Dynahack); when a zombie is destroyed for good, you get a special message
 * Priests start with more garlic and wolfsbane (similar to the undead slayer in SLASH'EM)
 * Vampire priests don't start with any food items.
 Instead they get potions of vampire blood.